We are an independent, impartial, apolitical, legislative branch agency.

 What can the Ombudsman do for me?

-If your complaint is within our jurisdiction, our job is to investigate your complaint and determine whether you have been treated fairly.
-If we conclude your complaint is justified, we will work with you and the agency to find a fair solution.
+If your complaint is within our authority, and it is not premature to come to us, we may investigate it and determine whether you have been treated fairly.
+If we conclude your complaint is justified, we will collaborate with you and the agency to find a fair solution.
 If we conclude your complaint is not justified, we will take the time to explain our reasoning.
 The ombudsman is not an advocate or someone who will automatically take your side in a conflict.
-Our job is to consider all sides of a question in an impartial and objective way.
-We will discuss your complaint with you in confidence.
-In many cases, we can provide the information you need to solve the problem yourself.
-In other cases we will investigate your complaint and act as a helpful mediator in negotiating a solution.
-We have no power to order changes in rules, regulations, policies or procedures.
-However, the great majority of state administrators are cooperative and responsive to our recommendations.
-If we are unable to work out a satisfactory solution, we can send a formal report of our findings and recommendations to the state legislature, governor and the public.
+Our job is to consider all sides of a question impartially and objectively.
+We will discuss your complaint with you confidently.
+In many cases, we can often provide the information you need to solve the problem yourself.
+In other cases, we will investigate your complaint and function as a helpful mediator in negotiating a solution.
+We cannot order changes to rules, regulations, policies, or procedures.
+However, most state administrators are cooperative and responsive to our recommendations.
+If we are unable to work out a satisfactory solution, we can send a formal report of our findings and recommendations to the state legislature, the governor, and the public.

 When should I go to the Ombudsman?